Ciiiv/icevault/README.md

 ## ✨ Features

 ### 📷 Card Scanning
-- Drop or photograph any hockey card
+- Upload or photograph **front and back** of any hockey card
-- **AI reads the card automatically** — player name, year, brand/set, card number, team, parallel/variation
+- **AI reads both images in one call** — player name, year, brand/set, card number, team, parallel/variation, serial number
+- **Back of card improves accuracy** — parallel names (e.g. Speckled Rainbow Foil), serial numbers, and card numbers are often clearer on the back
-- **AI condition estimate** — PSA-style 1–10 grade with centering, corners, edges, and surface breakdown
+- **AI condition estimate** — PSA-style 1–10 grade with centering, corners, edges, and surface — weighted 70% front / 30% back
 - Clearly labeled as **AI estimate only** — not an official grading company grade
+- **Optional eBay description** — checkbox before scanning to generate listing copy in the same API call (~+$0.01)
-- ✕ Clear button to rescan a bad photo instantly
+- ✕ Clear button to rescan instantly
-- ~$0.01–0.03 per scan using your own Anthropic API key
+- Front only: ~$0.01–0.02 | Front + back: ~$0.02–0.04 per scan

 ### ⬜ Graded Cert Lookup
-- **Option A — AI Slab Scan** (~$0.01–0.03): photograph your graded slab — AI reads the label through the plastic and fills in all details including cert number, official grade, player, year, and set
+- **Option A — AI Slab Scan** (~$0.02–0.04): photograph **front and back** of your graded slab — AI reads both label sides through the plastic, filling in cert number, official grade, player, year, set, and variation.
+Back label often has clearer cert number and barcode
 - **Option B — Free cert # / QR lookup**: enter a cert number or scan the QR/barcode on the slab — opens the official registry in a new tab for manual entry (zero API cost)
 - Supports **8 grading companies**: PSA, BGS, SGC, CGC, Authority, TAG, KSA, HGA
 - QR scanning auto-detects the grading company from the barcode URL